-This year [School] will mark the International Day of People with Disability by [insert details of how you will be celebrating].
+This year [school] will mark the International Day of People with Disability by [insert details of your event].

-We encourage all students, their families and carers to join the celebration this IDPwD.
-Together, we aim to help break down barriers, promote diversity and respect and grow inclusion in our community.
+We encourage all students, their families and carers to join the event this IDPwD.
+Together, we can all take action to challenge perceptions about disability, remove barriers and promote inclusive and respectful attitudes and behaviours in our community.

 For more information about [school event], go to [website address] or contact [phone number/email address].
-You can also visit our [Facebook page] for updates and to see how we celebrated!
+You can also visit our [Facebook page] for updates.